Have you ever wondered what is concentration and how to strengthen it?

 - It is the ability to focus the mind on one subject, object or thought without being distracted.

-- It is the ability to focus the attention, and at the same time, ignore other unrelated thoughts.
+- This is the ability to focus the attention, and at the same time, ignore other unrelated thoughts.

 - It also means the ability to do one thing at a time, instead of jumping from one subject to another, and losing attention, time, and energy.